 Constellations enable that, focusing on the relationships between the parts.
 They are designed to bring insight to the complexity of systems, so they are potentially ideally suited to the multi-stakeholder nature of agricultural systems.

-More information on www.forgottenconnections.org
+More information can be found on www.forgottenconnections.org